-Lakeview Campground Professional Review and Guide
+Lakeview Campground Professional Guide

 "Just 7 miles north of the Mexican border, at the base of the Canelo Hills, sits Parker Canyon Lake.
 Created by damming the runoff from the Huachuca Mountains, the 132-acre lake now provides bird-watching, boating, and fishing opportunities to anyone wishing to get away from the crowds.